jasonkneen/TiCons-CLI/README.md

 }
 ```

 TiCons requires [ImageMagick](http://www.imagemagick.org/) CLI tools to be installed.
-If you're on OS X you can use Homebrew:
+If you're on OS X you can use the [Cactuslab installer](http://cactuslab.com/imagemagick/) or [Homebrew](http://brew.sh):

 ```
 brew install imagemagick